 Marc Lamers’ versatile style means he can paint in both an impressionist or more classical, detailed style.
 His oil on canvas poster features the Lexus LC Convertible Regatta Limited Edition against the stunning backdrop of Monaco, which has been the playground of the rich and famous for decades.

 Lamers comments: “The sensationally beautiful Côte d’Azur fits perfectly with the equally sensational Lexus LC Convertible.
-Both the environment and the car itself convey an impression of luxury.
-The white aniline leather of the interior fits seamlessly with the white colour of the luxury yachts that can be seen in the highly detailed background.”
+Both the environment and the car itself convey an impression of luxury.”

 The LC Convertible featured in Lamers’ poster is in Structural Blue body paint, whose microparticles reflect the light in a way that emphasises the lines of the car.